yoniker/PokerVault/GTO/poker-quiz-guide.md

 Done 4. **Should You Defend This Weak Hand from the Big Blind?** - November 14, 2024

-5. **Do you know the optimal Big Blind defense ranges?** - February 12, 2025
+Done 5. **Do you know the optimal Big Blind defense ranges?** - February 12, 2025

 ---